The Complete Guide to Learn Thai and the Thai Alphabet

 Many other languages have influenced Chinese, so it has a much larger vocabulary than Thai.

-The written forms of these languages also differ in that Thai uses a modified version of the Indian alphabet.
+The written forms of these languages also differ.
+Thai uses a modified version of the Indian alphabet.
 In contrast, the Chinese use an ideographic system called Hanzi (漢字).

 The Thai alphabet is difficult to learn because it consists of 44 consonants, 18 vowels, and four tone marks.

 Learning to read and write Thai script is easier than it seems.
-Practicing the alphabet is a great way to start and can be done in various ways.
+Practicing the alphabet is a great way to start, and there are various ways to do this.

 The following are some tips that can help you learn to read and write Thai script: